zesk/build/docs/tools/usage.md

 ## Usage formatting

-### `usageDocument` - Generates console usage output for a script using documentation tools
+### `usageDocument` - Universal error handler for functions

 Generates console usage output for a script using documentation tools parsed from the comment of the function identified.

-Simplifies documentation and has it in one place for shell and online.
+Simplifies documentation and keeps it with the code.

 - Location: `bin/build/tools/documentation.sh`

 #### Usage

-    usageDocument functionDefinitionFile functionName exitCode [ ... ]
+    usageDocument functionDefinitionFile functionName exitCode [ message ... ]

 #### Arguments

 - `functionDefinitionFile` - Required.
+File.
 The file in which the function is defined.
 If you don't know, use `bashDocumentation_FindFunctionDefinitions` or `bashDocumentation_FindFunctionDefinition`.
 - `functionName` - Required.
+String.
 The function which actually defines our usage syntax.
 Documentation is extracted from this function, regardless.
+- `exitCode` - Required.
+Integer.
+The function which actually defines our usage syntax.
+Documentation is extracted from this function, regardless.
+- `message` - Optional.
+String.
+A message.

 #### Exit codes